To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Why do natural disasters ravage our world?
-Are hurricanes, earthquakes, and other disasters simply the natural order of things?
-Is mankind responsible for them, or does the label “acts of God” carry far more meaning than many realize?
-And what does the future hold?
+Are catastrophic disasters simply natural?
+Is mankind responsible for them, or does the label “acts of God” carry more meaning than many realize?

 “It’s not nice to fool Mother Nature.”
 This was the punchline from a series of catchy 1970s margarine ads.
 Apparently, when “Mother Nature” is fooled, bad things happen, including bad weather.